President | Kino-Eye Center

 In his role as President of the Kino-Eye Center, Dr. Wright oversees a variety of K-12, university, and community Education & Arts initiatives.

-His recent K-12 education outreach initiatives, in partnership with Microsoft, Intel, and BP, focus on the use of drones and aerial robotics technology as a vehicle for STEM learning.
+His recent K-12 education outreach initiatives focus on the use of drones and aerial robotics technology as a vehicle for STEM learning.

 In 2015, Dr. Wright created the Rice University Drone Camp, which received international media attention for promoting excellence and diversity in STEM education.
 Expanding on the success of this curriculum model, he is currently developing the Service First program for children of military families and the Microsoft Drone Academy – a comprehensive model for K-12 STEM education..

 As a documentary filmmaker and visual anthropologist, Dr. Wright has traveled and worked in over 25 countries.
 His films explore such diverse topics as modern primitivism & performance sub-cultures, paramilitary civilian activity on the U.S./Mexico border, the controversial world of political talk radio, Brazilian jiu-jitsu and MMA fighting, and the relationship between sports and assimilation in immigrant communities.